-Recently, we spoke with several brides to explore what they would recommend, from the classic “father of the bride” walk down the aisle to nontraditional methods for brides who didn’t have Dad available for their wedding walks.
+Recently, we spoke with several brides to explore what they would recommend, .
 Of course, each bride is different.
-You have to find what best works for you, your family, and your groom.
+You have to find what best works for you, your family, and your fiance.
 But if you aren’t sure where to start, here are a few “walk down the aisle” options:

-If your father and stepfather are equally important to you: Your parents are divorced, and both Mom and Dad have been remarried for years.
+If your parents and step parents equally important to you: Your parents are divorced, and both Mom and Dad have been remarried for years.
 You’ve always considered yourself lucky because you have two father figures--Dad and Step Dad--and both have always treated you like their own kid.
-Since you love them both and want to show them your appreciation, you can ask both Dad and Step Dad to be involved in the wedding aisle walk.
-Have your stepfather walk you halfway.
-When you reach Dad halfway down the aisle, have him escort you the rest of the way and give your hand to your groom.
-Also, if you have enough room in the aisle way, you can consider having one father figure on each arm the whole way.
+Or you may have two mother figures.
+Since you love them both and want to show them your appreciation, you can ask both sets of parents to be involved in the wedding aisle walk.
+Have one of them walk you halfway.
+When you reach halfway down the aisle, have the other parent(s) walk you the rest of the way and give your hand to your fiance.
+Also, if you have enough room in the aisle way, you can consider having one "father" figure on each arm the whole way.

 If your father has passed away: You love your Dad, and you always envisioned him walking you down the aisle for your wedding day.
 Even if he isn’t physically present, you can include his memory in the ceremony.
-Ask an uncle, grandfather, or one of Dad’s close friends whom you respect to walk you down the aisle.
-If you prefer, you can also choose Mom or a grown sibling for your aisle walk.
-You may consider walking alone since no one can truly fill Dad’s shoes.
+Ask your mom, uncle, grandparent, sister or brother.
+You may consider walking alone since no one can truly fill Dad or Mom's shoes.
 Just remember it may be beneficial to have someone who loves you and supports you at your side for this big moment on your special day.